GautamGupta/bb-legacy-plugins/admin-add-user/tags/1.0/readme.txt

 == Description ==

-This plugin adds a new Function called `Add User` to the adminpanel.
+This plugin adds a new Function called `Add User` to the Administration.
 There the keymaster is able to add new users to the board.

 == Installation ==